Blog/Article

 • Web personalization by account: changing the page a tier 1 account sees, headline, proof points, CTA, based on who is visiting.

-The classic way to fill these gaps is to buy four to eight point tools: one for identification, one for personalization (Mutiny class), one for A/B testing (VWO class), one for list building (Clay or Apollo class), an ads layer, a chat tool like Qualified or Drift, and a meeting router like Chili Piper.
+The classic way to fill these gaps is to buy four to eight point tools: one for identification, one for web personalization, one for A/B testing (VWO class), one for list building (Clay or Apollo class), an ads layer, a conversational or live-chat tool, and a meeting router like Chili Piper.
 That works, but it means four to eight contracts, four to eight integrations, and no shared view of the account across them.
+It also means four to eight renewal dates, each of which is a future migration you have not scheduled yet.

 Two buying notes for migrating teams.
-First, if you already run a legacy ABM suite and are switching platforms rather than switching motions, that is a different project; see our guide on migrating from a legacy ABM suite to an AI revenue platform.
+First, if you already run a legacy ABM suite and are switching platforms rather than switching motions, that is a somewhat different project, the section further down on migrating off Demandbase, 6sense, or Terminus covers what transfers and what does not, and our guide on migrating from a legacy ABM suite to an AI revenue platform goes deeper on the mechanics.
 Second, do not rip out your marketing automation platform during the migration.
 Keep it running the lead engine and let the account platform sync into it.
 One migration at a time.

 See the whole account-based stack in one session.
 Book a demo.